Vindair/CP317-W2018-G3/documents/Subby-Design.md

 ### 4.1.5.
 Control Flow

+See [Postgresql]( https://www.postgresql.org/about/) for more on database specs

 ## 4.2 Project Deployment
 * The deployment process will support starting the application on virtual server instances on Heroku.
 However it could run on a server using any OS that supports Python 3, as this is the runtime that Subby will use.
 * Depending on the deployment configuration, the hosting server will also need to support a local Postgres database; alternatively, a separate server with a networked Postgres instance must be provided and reachable by the application server.